• Skip to primary navigation

 1. Trim about 1 inch off the ends of the morning glory stalk, cut the stem and stalk into 3 to 4 inch pieces, leaving the leaves intact.
 I usually do this by hand by snapping the stem and stalk with my finger tips.

-3. Sautee the garlic in a large wok on medium high heat, add the morning glory, sugar and fish sauce.
+3. Sautee the garlic in a large wok on medium high heat, Add the morning glory, sugar and fish sauce.
 The water from the morning glory will help to cook down the vegetable.
 Stir fry for about 3 to 4 minutes and you’re done!

 Cooked morning glory on a plate with slices of cooked garlic.